 Reverse Logistics Best Practices for 3PLs

-The physical and organizational integrity of your inventory system is vital to the successful management of your warehouses.
+Look to partner your WMS with a shipping solution for a smooth reverse logistics workflow.
+While a Warehouse Management System is a program that helps your 3PL warehouse with inventory management and overall organization, Order Management Systems are used by 3PLs to help them manage multiple companies' orders and help facilitate reverse logistics.
 Although bumps and hiccups are expected in any business, keeping this system organized can only benefit your reverse logistics program.
 The physical cleanliness of the space can minimize inventory loss and accounting errors regarding returned merchandise.
 Keeping up with stock on the 3PL level can also help e-retailers communicate to their customers when items become available again.
 For unpacking boxes and accounting for returned products, there should be a separate area within the warehouse.
 This should be a priority each and every day.

 A Narvar study reports that 95% of polled online shoppers said they would continue to shop with a company when they have a positive return experience.
 A positive return experience involves hassle-free, constant email communication, a quick monetary refund, and good communication in terms of customer service.
-As a 3PL, you can control the hassle-free and fast monetary return part of the process by keeping up-to-date with returns, alerting the company, and alerts the customer.
+As a 3PL, you can control the hassle-free and fast monetary return part of the process by keeping up to date with returns, alerting the company, and alerting the customer.
 Good reverse logistics for your 3PL means good reverse logistics for your companies.
 This results in repeat customers, a positive reputation, and a growing business.

 Businesses can benefit from parcel management in a variety of ways.
 Typically, when it comes to third-party logistics providers, it means cheaper shipping rates due to the large volumes of goods.
 As the demand for free shipping AND returns increases, it can become quite expensive to offer free returns.
 To facilitate easier returns, we suggest 3PLs should instead forward their discount shipping rates to retailers they do business with.
 Reduced shipping rates will attract more companies to your fulfillment center.

 As an e-commerce business reading this, you are probably already aware that reverse logistics 3PLs possess advantages.
-If you are a 3PL, you are probably taking steps to make sure that all your ducks are in a row and that you are the best in the industry.
+Technology is vital for the success of 3PLs.
+You must utilize technology that is both functional and user-friendly.
 E-commerce sellers and 3PL providers alike are still looking for ways to improve reverse logistics, and both are trying to figure out the best way to accomplish it.
 By following these best practices, you can ensure that your customers and their customers remain satisfied.